tusen-ai/naive-ui/demo/documentation/components/modal/enUS/mask-closable.demo.md

 # Mask Closable
-You can make mask click not to close modal when using v-model on modal.
+Use `mask-closable=false` to make modal not emit the event which may close the modal.
 ```html
 <n-button
   @click="modalActive = true"